/**

 */ inline CreateDeploymentRequest& WithDescription(Aws::String&& value) { SetDescription(std::move(value)); return *this;} /** *A comment about the deployment.

-*/ inline CreateDeploymentRequest& WithDescription(const char* value) { SetDescription(value); return *this;} /** * If true, then if an ApplicationStop
+*/ inline CreateDeploymentRequest& WithDescription(const char* value) { SetDescription(value); return *this;} /** * If true, then if an ApplicationStop,

-, or AfterBlockTraffic
+* BeforeBlockTraffic, or AfterBlockTraffic deployment

 * lifecycle event to an instance fails, then the deployment continues to the next

 * deployment lifecycle event.
-For example, if ApplicationStop
+For example, if ApplicationStop fails,

-* the deployment continues with DownloadBundle
+* the deployment continues with DownloadBundle.
+If

-fails, the deployment continues with
+* BeforeBlockTraffic fails, the deployment continues with

-fails, the
+* BlockTraffic.
+If AfterBlockTraffic fails, the

-* deployment continues with ApplicationStop
+* deployment continues with ApplicationStop.

 If false or not * specified, then if a lifecycle event fails during a deployment to an instance, * that deployment fails.
 If deployment to that instance is part of an overall * deployment and the number of healthy hosts is not less than the minimum number * of healthy hosts, then a deployment to the next instance is attempted.